Valkimani/salsa-dancing/README.md

 \*GUIDE

-- Create a page describing wa activity you like doing fun.
+- Create a page describing an activity you like doing fun.
 - Include an image of of the activity.
 - Include a brief history of the activity and include a link.
 - Add ordered steps or suggestions for someone that would like to partake.